kokolina1888/sr-list/sr-list/README.md

 **Note** The above two Buttons are available for only **loggedin users** on **recipe page** also /page that shows information for a single recipe.

-## Remove from Shopping List
+### Remove from Shopping List
 **Shopping List Page**
+Logged in users can remove a recipe from the shopping list and all product its products by clicking the trash button available next to each recipe name.
+If other recipes need same products, the quantities for the products of the deleted recipe are subtracted.

-remove from favorites
+### Remove from favorites
+**Favorites Page**
+Logged in users can remove a recipe from the Favorites list by clicking the trash button available under each recipe name.

-Number of Recipes in Shopping list /in navigation Shopping list button/ are updated each time the user adds/removes a recipes from the list
+### The Number of Recipes in The Shopping list or Favorites
+**in navigation Shopping list/Favorites button**

-Number of Recipes in Favoriets /in navigation Favorites button/ are updated each time the user adds/removes a recipes from the list
+The number of recipes are being updated each time the logged in user adds/removes a recipe from the corresponding list.

-Add Recipe /also adds the recipe to user favorites list
+**Add Recipe** also adds the recipe to user favorites list and thus updates the number next to Favorites button in the navigation

-Static /non functional elements/:
+### Add Recipe
+**Add Recipe Page**

+Logged in user can add data for a recipe by entering recipe name, time for preparation, number of serving, uploading a picture/if a picture is missing a default placeholder is placed when displaying the recipe).
+User can add the products for the recipe - by clicking the + button can display as many inputs as needed for the recipe.
+User can add a recipe preparation procedure also.

+### See A Recipe
+**Single Recipe Page**

+Every recipe in every recipe list /recipes, latest, favorites, shopping list/ has an **eye button**.
+Clicking the **eye button** leads to the selected the page of the selected recipe where the information for this recipe is displayed.

+### Static elements
+**elements as a part of the design only**

-Social buttons share
+- Social buttons share
-Rating
+- Rating
-See Recipe /Home page Banner/
+- See Recipe /Home page Banner/

 ## Further Project Development